 - Life Insurance Policy – face value of the policy; future premium requirements to maintain coverage; life insurance carrier rating; claims risks due to potential application fraud or misstatements;

 - Investment Risks – purchasers or investors of life settlement policies take on the risks of future medical advances promoting longevity; credit risk from declines in life insurance carrier ratings; risk of cost of insurance increases by the life insurance carrier; and other typical investment risks.

 How Long Does the Process Take?

 A traditional life settlement transaction takes anywhere between 2 to 4 months.
-This timeframe is highly dependent on outside parties fulfilling our requests in a timely manner, i.e. insured’s medical records, policy statements, premium history and illustrations, etc. Hancock Brokerage and Welcome Funds has processed thousands of applications and has dedicated departments that specialize in securing these documents expeditiously.
+This timeframe is highly dependent on outside parties fulfilling our requests in a timely manner, i.e. insured’s medical records, policy statements, premium history and illustrations, etc. TFP Brokerage has processed thousands of applications and has a dedicated staff that specialize in securing these documents expeditiously.
 If you require a faster process due to extenuating circumstances, we may have a simplified application program available if you qualify.
 Please contact us for specific details.